Re-Volt-America/RVA/docs/CONTRIBUTING.md

 ## Repository Interaction
 ### Branches
-1. The `master` branch is where the main, stable application lives.
-The code sent to this branch is expected to at least work stably.
+1. The `master` branch is where all general development takes place.
+Things may or may not be suited for production.
-2. The `dev` branch is where all the unstable and experimental code is uploaded to.
+2. The `production` branch is the one that triggers the application's deployment workflow.
+This means that the code in the production branch gets sent to our servers and is served as the official website.

 ### How to Contribute
 1. Create an issue and a new branch originating from the master branch.